ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

   - About Persistent Storage configuration

-    Longhorn is configured as PODs persistent volumes
+    Longhorn is configured for Elastisearch POD's persistent volumes

     ```yml
     volumeClaimTemplates: